GothicEU/python-textbox/TUTORIAL.md

 #### HINTS

-- This is a hint.
+- You might have to create a "textbox.py" file in the main tutorial folder.